Eilat Airport: Final years of service

 During its latest period of service, Eilat Airport sustained peak loads concentrated into Thursdays, Saturdays, and Sundays.
-On Thursdays and Sundays, flights were handled in a period of a few hours in the mornings and on Saturdays only the evening hours were used.
+On Thursdays and Sundays, flights were handled in a period of a few hours in the mornings, and on Saturdays only the evening hours were used.
 Often there were days when 10,000 passengers on 120 flights were channeled through the 2,800 m2 terminal, which counted as one of the highest peak loads worldwide in this category.

-International passenger traffic decreased from magnitude of 20,000 a year in late 2000s to 5,000 a year in 2010s.
+International passenger traffic decreased from a magnitude of 20,000 a year in the late 2000s to 5,000 a year in the 2010s.
 Most international traffic to Eilat was handled by Ovda Airport instead, while Eilat Airport handled about 1.5 million domestic passengers per year.
 A little more than half of them flew to or from Sde Dov Airport in Tel Aviv (which itself was closed several months after the closing of Eilat Airport), while the rest flew mostly to Ben Gurion Airport, with smaller numbers to Haifa Airport.

 Although the airport was capable of handling Boeing 767 aircraft, for large numbers of these aircraft, significant investment would have been needed.
-Consequently, the largest aircraft that regularly flew to the airport were Boeing 757.
+Consequently, the largest aircraft that regularly flew to the airport were Boeing 757s.
 The main problem at the airport was the lack of ramp space, with just two parking positions for large aircraft.
 As a result, El Al operated regular shuttle flights to Ben Gurion International Airport carrying passengers from around the world on 757s and 737s.

 The small size of the airport is perhaps best illustrated with the fact that a Boeing 757 could not taxi past another aircraft to parking positions.
 As a result, controllers were responsible not only for ensuring that valuable space was utilised, but also for ensuring that other aircraft were kept circling until larger aircraft were parked.
 Despite these limitations, the airport successfully handled ten to twenty times more traffic than airports of a comparable size.
 It is for this reason that plans to relocate the airport were so important in the short-term scale.
 In 2006, a NIS 5.5 million renovation programme of Eilat Airport's terminal and runway was undertaken, designed to sustain the airport until it was replaced.

 End of operations

 Since the beginning of the 1990s, authorities in Eilat had considered relocating the airport out of the city limits.
 There were numerous reasons behind this idea, primarily the fact that safety would be improved as, in its current location, there is the chance of aircraft crashing into buildings in the city.
-Other reasons were the pure value of the land which the airport occupies, and the fact that the airport is dividing the city of Eilat into two parts with the hotels and tourist areas on one side, and the residential buildings on the other.
+Other reasons were the pure value of the land which the airport occupied, and the fact that the airport divided the city of Eilat into two parts with the hotels and tourist areas on one side, and the residential buildings on the other.